 The favorable tax treatment accorded fossil fuel industries generally operates by reducing the tax burden on capital employed in the sector, thus encouraging more capital to be employed in that sector of the economy.
-The incentives for fossil fuel production reduce the after-tax costs associated with these activities, likely increase the amount of capital employed in these activities in the long run, and potentially reduce the prices of fossil fuels.30
+The incentives for fossil fuel production reduce the after-tax costs associated with these activities, likely increase the amount of capital employed in these activities in the long run, and potentially reduce the prices of fossil fuels.

 As the rationale for many of the tax incentives for renewable energy and conservation is to reduce the use of fossil fuels, many have questioned the rationale for simultaneous tax subsidies to increase fossil fuel production.
-The principal argument in favor of the tax incentives for fossil fuel production is that a healthy domestic fossil fuels production base serves national
+One argument in favor of tax incentives for fossil fuels is that it reduces poverty and promotes the middle class by making transportation and residential heating and cooling more affordable.
+This argument involves social equity rather than economic efficiency but is nevertheless a valid policy goal.
+Another argument in favor of incentivizing domestic fossil fuel production is that a healthy domestic fossil fuels production base serves national security goals by reducing America's dependence on foreign sources of energy.
+There remains a natural tension between these policy goals and the environmental policy goals discussed earlier.